drocheam/optrace/docs/source/examples.rst

 `examples/image_render_many_rays.py <https://github.com/drocheam/optrace/blob/main/examples/image_render_many_rays.py>`_

 Comparable to the :ref:`example_image_render` example.
-Same lens setup, but it is traced with many more rays by using the iterative render functionality.
+Same lens setup, but it is traced with a larger number of rays by using the iterative render functionality.
-This is done for multiple image distances and without needing to start a GUI.
+This is done for multiple image distances and without needing to start the GUI.

 .. list-table::
    :class: table-borderless